Last updated on November 27th, 2022

 Fakarava is part of the Tuamotu Archipelago of French Polynesia.
-Consisting of 78 islands and atolls, the Tuamotus form the largest chain of coral atolls in the world, covering an area of the South Pacific roughly the size Western Europe!
+Consisting of 78 islands and atolls, the Tuamotus form the largest chain of coral atolls in the world, covering an area of the South Pacific roughly the size of Western Europe!
 Visit the ‘facts & brief history section’ of the Rangiroa Travel Guide to learn more about atolls and the Tuamotu Archipelago in general.

 There are about 850 locals living on this huge yet isolated stretch of narrow coral rock.
 They live a very easy going life, tending to coconut plantations used in the production of copra, cultivating black pearls, fishing and catering to scuba diving tourists.